-For all practical purposes there are three general classes of fires:

-Class "A" Fires may be defined as fires in ordinary combustible materials where the "Quenching" and cooling effects of quantities of water, or solutions containing large percentages of water, is of first importance.

-Class "B" Fires may be defined as fires in flammable liquids, greases, etc., where a "Blanketing" effect is essential.

-Class "C" Fires may be defined as fires in electrical equipment, where the use of a "Non-conducting" extinguishing agent is of first importance.
+- 221. For all practical purposes, there are three general classes of fires: - (a).
+Class "A" Fires, defined as fires in ordinary combustible materials such as wood, cloth and paper where the "quenching-cooling" effect of quantities of water or solutions containing large percentages of water is most effective in reducing the temperature of the burning material below the ignition temperature and is, therefore, of first importance. - (b).
+Class "B" Fires, defined as fires in flammable petroleum products or other flammable liquids, greases, etc. where the "blanketing-smothering" effect of oxygen-excluding media is most effective. - (c).
+Class "C" Fires, defined as fires involving electrical equipment where the electrical nonconductivity of the extinguishing media is of first importance.

-Unit of First Aid Fire Protection.

-Underwriters' Laboratories, Inc., has established a unit for convenience in measuring the fire protection afforded by portable fire extinguishing appliances.

-The unit is composed of from one to five hand portable fire extinguishing appliances, depending upon the extinguishing value of the kind and size of appliances comprising the unit.